GA Tutorial Wishlist

 I would like to be able to move Geometric Software Engines in and out of my Modeling Workstation.

-The existence of an ASK system front end connected to the interactive practice exercises would be nice as well.
+The existence of an ASK hypermedia system front end connected to the interactive practice exercises would be nice as well.

 Delphian School has an excellent video showing what a printed checksheet looks like.
 Basically, itā€™s just a list of things to DO.